-Walking, particularly brisk walking, has come a long way in being recognized as one of the important health care regimens for everyone, particularly for growing adults.
-Walking is proven to be one of best and easiest tools available to preserve and maintain health available to mankind today.
+Walking, particularly brisk walking has come a long way in being recognized as one of the important health care regimens for everyone, particularly for grown adults.
+Walking is proven to be one of the best and easiest tools available to preserve and maintain health available to mankind today.

 Brisk walking, essentially walking at a speed that’s just short of a run, causing sweating and increasing the heart rate to around 140’s pumps up your heart, circulating more blood and oxygen to your muscles and your organs, including the brain.
 Walks help you clear your head, pace your thoughts and calm you down.
 Experts suggest that brisk walking for 30 minutes can help you burn 150 to 200 calories based on your current exercise capacity and body weight.
 To extract maximum benefits from walking, it is suggested to walk for 30 minutes or more for at least 5 days a week.

 Cuts down risk of heart problems: People who indulge in regular brisk walking are less prone to stroke and other cardiovascular problems.
 According to a study by the Harvard Medical School, walking for just 2.5 hours a week, which is 21 minutes a day can cut the risk of Ischemic heart disease by 30%.